-For further information, refer to "IV-Corporate Governance" and "V-Compensation" in the Annual Report 2019.
+For further information, refer to "IV-Corporate Governance" and "V-Compensation" in the Annual Report 2021.

 In connection with the Issuer's primary listing on the SIX Swiss Exchange, it is subject to the SIX Directive on Information Relating to Corporate Governance, dated 20 March 2018.
-The Issuer's shares are also listed on the New York Stock Exchange (the "NYSE") in the form of American Depositary Shares ("ADS"), and certain of the Issuer's exchange traded notes are listed on the Nasdaq Stock Market (the
+The Issuer's shares are also listed on the New York Stock Exchange (the "NYSE") in the form of American Depositary Shares ("ADS"), and certain of the Issuer's exchange traded notes are listed on the Nasdaq Stock Market (the "Nasdaq").

-"Nasdaq").
 As a result, the Issuer is subject to certain U.S. rules and regulations.
 The Issuer adheres to the NYSE's and the Nasdaq's corporate governance listing standards, with a few exceptions where the rules are not applicable to foreign private issuers.
-For more information, refer to "IV-Corporate Governance-Additional information" in the Annual Report 2019.
+For more information, refer to "IV-Corporate Governance-Additional information" in the Annual Report 2021.

-Incorporation, Legislation, Legal Form, Duration, Name, Registered Office, Headquarters
+Incorporation, Legislation, Legal Form, Duration, Name, Registered and Principal Executive Office, LEI Code

 The Issuer was incorporated under Swiss law as a corporation (Aktiengesellschaft) with unlimited duration under the name "CS Holding" on 3 March 1982 in Zurich, Switzerland, and was registered with the Commercial Register of the Canton of Zurich under the number CH-020.3.906.075-9 and is now registered under the number CHE-105.884.494.
 As of 6 May 2008, the Issuer changed its name to "Credit Suisse Group AG".
-The Issuer's registered and principal executive office is located at Paradeplatz 8, 8001 Zurich, Switzerland and its telephone number is +41 44 333 11 11.
+The Issuer's registered and principal executive office is located at Paradeplatz 8, 8001 Zurich, Switzerland.
+The Issuer's Legal Entity Identifier (LEI) Code is 549300506SI9CRFV9Z86.